Oslo International Church Music Festival

 Narvik, March.
 Dating back to 1956, this week-long festival is one of the largest of its kind in Northern Norway.
 It celebrates Narvik's cultural history and particularly the construction of the Ofoten iron-ore railway (which still runs between Narvik and the Swedish border) and the railway workers who built it.
 The programme features concerts, exhibitions, art performances and parades, among other events, with many locals wearing period costumes for the occasion.
 Next: 14-23 March 2014.

 World Cod Fishing Competition

 Lofoten Islands, March.
 For centuries fishermen from all over Norway have been heading to the Lofoten Islands between January and March, to take part in the big Lofoten cod fisheries.
 During those months the big cod stocks from the Barents Sea swim south to spawn along the coast of the Lofoten Islands, and the sea is swarming with fish.
 While professional fishermen are out at sea making a living, teams of sports anglers from around the world gather at the World Cod Fishing Competition, attracted by the prospect of catching a record-breaking cod.
 Over 500 participants took part last year, and the biggest cod caught was a sizable 18,3kg.
 Read more about the World Cod Fishing Competition.
-This year: 15-16 March 2013.
+Next: 28-29 March 2014.

 Holmenkollen Ski Festival